Peter Tsai, M.D., Ph.D.

 Jennifer Gibson B.A.

-Jennifer Gibson received her B.A. from Wheaton College, MA, where she studied Neuroscience.
+Jenn received her B.A. from Wheaton College, MA, where she studied Neuroscience.
 During that time she worked in the laboratory of Dr. Meg Kirkpatrick, completing an honors thesis analyzing the behavioral and biomechanical effects of methylmercury on adult mice.
-A native Vermonter, she recently moved to Dallas to work as a research technician in the lab helping to further define the role of the cerebellum in Neurodevelopmental disorders.
-An avid coffee addict and with a seldom satisfied sweet tooth, she's always hunting for new coffee shops and bakeries to make up for her mediocre kitchen skills.
+A native Vermonter, she moved to Dallas to work as a research technician in the lab helping to further define the role of the cerebellum in Neurodevelopmental disorders.
+She recently re-joined the lab as a neuroscience graduate student.

 Dylan Jiang is a native of Texas originally from The Woodlands.
 He is interested in Neuroscience and previously worked in the laboratory of Joanna Jankowsky at Baylor College of Medicine.
 Outside of lab, he enjoys taking road trips with his friends, playing tennis and visiting his family.

 Razaq is from Denton, Texas and received an Associate in Liberal Science from North Lake College May 2015.
 He now studies Biochemistry the University of Texas at Dallas with an intended minor in Philosophy and plans to graduate Spring 2018.
 He is working in the Tsai Lab as a UTD Greenfellow and intends to follow the MD/PhD route in his education.
 Some of his hobbies include performing poetry and creative prose, fantasy/sci-fi reading, and exploring philosophy.